Easy Eggplant Parmesan with Roasted Eggplant

 - kosher salt and pepper to taste

 - Preheat oven to 450 degrees.
-Line a baking sheet with parchment (if you wish) then drizzle some oil over top and spread out with your hand.
-Lay the eggplant slices in a single layer — use two baking sheets if necessary.
+Line two baking sheets — I love these extra-large baking sheets for this — with parchment (if you wish) then drizzle some oil over top and spread out with your hand.
+Lay the eggplant slices in a single layer.
 Season generously with salt and pepper.
 Flip the slices, season with salt and pepper.
 Drizzle more olive oil over top.
 Bake until golden brown, 15 to 20 minutes.
 Remove pan from oven, flip slices, bake for 15 more minutes.
 Set aside.
 Reduce oven temperature to 400 degrees.

-- Meanwhile, toss breadcrumbs with ⅓ cup grated parmesan cheese, 2 Tbsp. oil, salt and pepper.
+- Meanwhile, toss the 2 cups bread crumbs with 1/3 cup of the grated parmesan cheese, 1/4 cup olive oil, and salt and pepper to taste.
 Set aside.